netbootxyz/netboot.xyz-docs/docs/quick-start.md

 This will load the appropriate netboot.xyz kernel with all of the proper options enabled.

+You can also boot into netboot.xyz using a local UEFI executable.
+This method involves placing the UEFI executable on the EFI system partition and configuring the UEFI boot manager to boot from it.
+For more details, refer to the [Booting from a Local UEFI Executable](https://netboot.xyz/docs/booting/uefi) guide.

 :::info

 If your version of iPXE has HTTPS support compiled in, you can retrieve those images over HTTPS.
 By default the upstream iPXE project does not compile in HTTPS support.